walkabilly/promotion_tenure/teaching.md

 I have been an assistant professor and Canada Research Chair in Population Physical Activity in the School of Human Kinetics and Recreation at Memorial University of Newfoundland since August 2016.
 From 2015-2016 I was a limited term assistant professor in the School of Public Health at the University of Saskatchewan.
 Between 2014 and 2016 I was a postdoctoral fellow in the Department of Community Health and Epidemiology at the University of Saskatchewan and from 2008 to 2014 I was a PhD student in Public Health at *Université de Montréal*.
 I have taught 10 different courses in kinesiology and public health since 2010.
 The focus of my teaching has been in two broad areas.
 First, methodological and statistics courses.
 Second, capstone and foundational courses in public health and social determinants of health.
 In 2016 I won the *Most Effective Professor* award voted by the School of Public Health Student Association at the University of Saskatchewan.

-As a former canoe/kayak coach and someone who has been deeply influenced by teachers and coaches throught my life, I a committed to creating a positive learning environment for students in my classes and in my lab.
-Teaching is always a work in progress but to date I feel as though I have demonstrated a breadth and depth of teaching that is consistent with my committement to lifelong learning.
+As a former canoe/kayak coach and someone who has been deeply influenced by teachers and coaches throught my life, I am committed to creating a positive learning environment for students in my classes and in my lab.
+Teaching is always a work in progress but to date I feel as though I have demonstrated a breadth and depth of teaching that is consistent with my commitment to lifelong learning.

 # Teaching Responsibility

 ## <span style="color:#81112c">Courses Taught</span>

 I have taught 10 different courses over the course of my career.
-I have developed 3 new courses, one during my postdoctoral fellowship (Population Health Intervention Research), one during my limited term appointment (Social Epidemiology), and one in my current positon at Memorial University (Computer Applications for Physical Activity Measurement and Intervention).
+I have developed 3 new courses, one during my postdoctoral fellowship (Population Health Intervention Research), one during my limited term appointment (Social Epidemiology), and one in my current position at Memorial University (Computer Applications for Physical Activity Measurement and Intervention).

 | Institution | Year | Term | Course | Topic | Role |
 |-------------|------|------|--------|-------|------|